Today I am reviewing and am reviewed! Time for another round of Book Review Club, and this month, I am reviewing

 Side note: This book (which I purchased) is published by Montlake Publishing, an Amazon imprint.
 Over the summer, I read several books from Thomas and Mercer, another Amazon imprint, that I quite enjoyed.
 I recommend both The Detective Lavender Mysteries and the Very English Mysteries.

-In other news, there is an Amazon giveaway for a print copy of JUST SAY YES going on right now, if you’re interested. e546b1011b45f214ece2a25acb72a83e
+giveaway for a print copy of JUST SAY YES going on right now, if you're interested.

 And don't forget to click through to read some amazing reviews posted this month!